 Iceland was once ruled by Norway and then by Denmark.

-The Civil War ended when the Icelandic Chieftains agreed to accept the sovereignty of Norway and formalised a union with the Norwegian monarchy.
+The Civil War ended when the Icelandic Chieftains agreed to accept the sovereignty of Norway and formalized a union with the Norwegian monarchy.

 In 1783 the Laki volcano erupted killing 9,000 people and most of the population’s livestock.
 An awful period of starvation called the Mist Hardship followed.
 It wiped out a further quarter of the population.
 Conditions were so hard that many decided to leave home for Canada.